Submitted: 9 December 2016; Revised: 2 March 2017; Accepted: 2 March 2017; Published online first: 15 March 2017

 Competition can be held off by either exclusivity rights or patent rights of the originator drug.
 Once both have expired, the introduction of generics or, in the case of biological medicines, biosimilars, is allowed and sales of the originator drug usually plummet.
 Therefore, drug companies try to stretch their exclusivity rights or patent rights in order to keep generics off the market.

-By April 2015, 21 tyrosine kinase inhibitors and three serine/threonine kinase inhibitors have been approved for clinical use.
+By April 2015, 21 TKIs and three serine/threonine kinase inhibitors have been approved for clinical use.
 In this paper, we will provide an overview of current kinase inhibitors approved for clinical use and their indications.
 Furthermore, we will address when their patents are due to expire.

 Material and methods